Cauchon/Kramer-Bot/README.md

 ---

-*"I'm telling you, Jerry, this bot is going to be huge!"* - Cosmo Kramer (probably)
+*"I'm telling you, Jerry, this bot is going to be huge!"* - Cosmo Kramer